 Therapy that occurs primarily over text is mistrusted by many mental health professionals and researchers.
 Only one study thus far has supported its efficacy.
 Therapy traditionally relies on a strong relationship between therapist and client, something which is difficult to achieve over text.
 Furthermore, we’ve all had the experience of misunderstanding someone over text, or being misunderstood, simply because tone does not come through.
 Misunderstandings in a therapeutic context can be dangerous.

-Finding text/chat therapy near me is simple, but the extra accessibility comes at a cost.
+Finding text/chat therapy near me is simple, but the extra accessibility can come at a cost.

 When looking for traditional therapy near me, using recommendation lists is one of the most common options.
 The website Psychology Today has a quite comprehensive list of therapists, which can be searched by city or ZIP code.
 Psychologists are listed along with a write-up of their own, their specialties, their therapeutic approach(es), contact details, location, average cost, and more.
 The website also tells you if their information has been verified by Psychology Today.